dirtylabcoat/urvaerk/README.md

 Usage:

+	urvaerk start "My Project" "some task"
+	Start time counting on a task in a project.
+If the project or the task doesn't exist, it will be created.
+If there is a time count going on on another task this will be stopped and time recorded before starting the time count on the new task.

+	urvaerk stop
+	Stop time counting on current task in a project and record the time counted.

 	urvaerk add "My Project" "some task" 60
 	Adds 60 minutes to the task "some task" in "My Project".
 If the project or the task doesn't exist, it will be created.